glennteitelbaum/KSTRIE/concepts.md

 The compact node capacity of 4096 entries is chosen for several reasons:

-1. **Split distribution**: 4096 / 256 = 16 entries per child on average after split — optimal for the three-tier search
+1. **Split distribution**: When a compact node splits into a bitmap node, entries are distributed across up to 256 children (one per byte value).
+With 4096 entries: 4096 / 256 = 16 entries per child on average.
+This keeps children small enough for efficient linear scans.

 2. **Cache efficiency**: At 4096 entries with ~16-byte average keys:
    - hot array: ~1KB